jongleur1983/ScreenDoctor/README.md

     7. the pixel coordinates of the measured area as left,top,right,bottom in pixels without units
     8. the split string
     7. the label text from the config file

+### Highlighting formats
+Highlighings are specified by one of the following string values.

+1. Circle
+2. Square
+3. Diamond
+4. CircleWithLine
+5. SquareWithLine
+6. DiamondWithLine
+3. PureText